-18) Amend the Reliability Code to include distribution reliability standards based on the SCONRRR feeder classifications, and a separate reliability standard for the whole of each distribution network operated by Horizon Power.
+- 18) Amending the Reliability Code to include distribution reliability standards based on the SCONRRR feeder classifications, and a separate reliability standard for the whole of each discrete distribution network, or group of similar distribution networks, operated by Horizon Power. - 19) The Minister undertake an assessment of what the appropriate feeder reliability benchmarks applying the Horizon Power under the Reliability Code should be.

-8.4.3 Definition of Excluded Interruptions in the Reliability Code
+9.8 Definition of Excluded Interruptions in the Reliability Code